irods/python-irodsclient/README.md

 [['/tempZone/home']]
 ```

-GenQuery2 objects also support retrieving the SQL generated by a GenQuery2 query using the
+GenQuery2 objects also support retrieving only the SQL generated by a GenQuery2 query using the
-`get_sql` function and retrieving column mappings using the `get_column_mappings` function.
+`get_sql` function and retrieving all available column mappings using the `get_column_mappings` function.

 Tickets